OODemi52/slackUpload/README.md

 - Uploading images 10 at a time.
 - A UI feature that will display the uploaded photos in a grid as they are uploaded, and allow users to view details, download specific images, and delete images from a channel.
 - Optional authentification to limit use to those within organization.
+- Authentication method to prevent abuse from client side.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: